Aurvandill: Crist I

-The impetus of the poem comes from the Latin Advent Antiphon: O Oriens, splendor lucis aeternae et sol justitiae: veni et illumina sedentem in tenebris et umbra mortis ("O Orient/Rising One, splendour of eternal light and sun of justice: come and illuminate one sitting in darkness and the shadow of death").
+The impetus of the poem comes from the Latin Advent Antiphon: "O Orient/Rising One (= Oriens), splendour of eternal light and sun of justice: come and illuminate one sitting in darkness and the shadow of death".
+(Note: Latin: O Oriens, splendor lucis aeternae et sol justitiae: veni et illumina sedentem in tenebris et umbra mortis.)
 Scholars agree that Ēarendel was chosen in Crist I as an equivalent of the Latin Oriens, understood in a religious-poetic context as the 'source of true light', 'the fount of light', and the 'light (which) rises from the Orient'.

-Traditionally, Ēarendel in Crist I is taken to personify either John the Baptist or Christ himself, depicted as the rising sun, the morning star, or the dawn.
+Traditionally, Ēarendel in Crist I is taken to personify either John the Baptist or Christ himself (depicted as the rising sun), the morning star, or the dawn.
 In the poem, he is described as the "true(st) light of the sun" (soðfæsta sunnan leoma) and as the "brightest of angels [≈ messengers]" (engla beorhtast).
 This portrayal suggests the idea of a heavenly or divine radiance sent both physically and metaphorically over the earth for the benefit of mankind.
 The lines 107b–8 (þu tida gehwaneof sylfum þe symle inlihtes), translated as "all spans of time you, of yourself, enlighten always", or as "you constantly enlighten all seasons by your presence", may also imply that Ēarendel exists in the poem as an eternal figure existing outside of time, and as the very force that makes time and its perception possible.

 Beechy argues that the expression Ēalā Ēarendel ('O Ēarendel') could be an Old English poetic stock formula, as it finds "phonetic-associative echoes" in the expressions eorendel eall and eorendel eallunga from the Durham Hymnal Gloss.